How does the Trust manage stormwater in the Parklands?

 However as a major stormwater retention basin, the ponds will always potentially be subject to environmental factors beyond the Parklands’ control.
 Continuing issues are turbidity, high nutrient levels, suspended silt and other solids, and warm temperatures – a response to the shallow depth.
 These conditions sometimes favour the development of ephemeral algal blooms.

 The ponds provide a home for large numbers of aquatic birds, and the large amount of bird faeces deposited in the water contributes to the high nitrogen and phosphorous levels that favour algal blooms.

 In dry weather water flows between the ponds cease and the temporary lack of flushing of the system can lead to nutrient imbalances, de-oxygenation and sometimes sudden eutrophication.

 Aquatic weed species are sometimes present.
 Previous severe infestations of Water Hyacinth (Eichornia crassipes) have been removed, but Mexican Water Lily (Nymphaea mexicana) originally introduced as an ornamental continues to be problematic.

 The ponds in the Parklands form the largest freshwater wetland system in inner-metropolitan Sydney.
 Although an artificially constructed system the ponds nonetheless provide a refuge for indigenous fauna and water birds, migratory waders, fish, turtles and frogs.

 An ongoing challenge

-There is an ongoing need to minimise the impact of pollution from stormwater runoff into the Parklands, and to work closely with the Catchment Management Authority, Sydney Water and local councils to continue to address these issues.
+There is an ongoing need to minimise the impact of pollution from stormwater runoff into the Parklands, and to work closely with the Local Land Services, Sydney Water and local councils to continue to address these issues.